santhosh-bs22/CineVerse-Ultimate-Movie-Experience/README.md

 ## ✨ Core Features

-MovieHub is engineered for an intuitive and enjoyable user experience across all devices.
+CineVerse-Ultimate-Movie-Experience is engineered for an intuitive and enjoyable user experience across all devices.

 ### 🔍 Discovery & Search